Week 1 – In the Kitchen – THE FOOD

 So what are the categories and spaces you might consider this week to tackle?
 Remember, you don’t need to do ALL of this!
 I want to give you ideas of where your time might be best spent, based on YOUR needs in YOUR space.

-You should be going through these spaces to do a deep cleaning out of what you should let go of.
+First and foremost, we’re doing an Edit of your food.
+You should be going through these spaces to do a deep cleaning out of what you should let go.
 Some of it is going to be obvious: leftovers that are waaay leftover, the lime that looks and feels like a golf ball, frozen items that are full of freezer-burn and unrecognizable, that opened package of flour that says “Best Buy” 2014.

 But some of the items may not be such an obvious decision and need a little thought.
 This is where the idea of being ORGANIZED comes in, and helping you decide the difference between an item of worth TO YOU (not just inherent worth) and clutter.
-Now we’re looking for items like “my kids tried these, hated them, and are never going to eat them,” and “I bought this for a recipe I tried, and probably won’t be making again any time soon, so why am I keeping it now?”
-There’s the aspirational purchase: “These look healthy and I’m trying to get healthy” or “I was totally going to make this fancy recipe sometime” or “I bought this dip mix thinking it would be fun for entertaining.”
+We’re looking for items like:

 Because we’re in a decluttering and organizing Challenge here, we’re looking at all of your items with a little more scrutiny now.
 You’re bringing in decision-making based on the value the items play to you in your current and foreseeable future and recognizing that anything else is probably clutter, and clutter is getting in your way of using your home the way you want to.
 The cost of clutter can include lost time looking for things, money wasted (“I had to buy a new one because I lost where the old one was“), stress and arguing with family members, and fatigue from trying to keep up with it all.
 Remember: this is why we’re doing this work; to cut down on the cost of clutter in our lives.